 The renewed imec organization now brings together nearly 3,500 researchers from all over the world, to make the impossible possible in each of those application areas.
 It also has access to a unique infrastructure, including 12,000 square meters of cleanrooms with the most advanced equipment for research into next-generation IC technologies, and state-of-the-art bio, network and imaging labs.
 And, of course, an extensive network of local and international industrial and university partners for intensive collaboration.

 “Today is a historical day for anyone with a heart for high-tech innovation in Flanders,” says Luc Van den hove, president & CEO at imec.
 “Together with our colleagues from iMinds, we have successfully finalized this unprecedented merger in a record time.
 For imec, this is an important breakthrough to strengthen our offering towards industry.
-We will of course continue to build and confirm our leadership in the field of nanoelectronics, but by combining iMinds’ software and ICT expertise with the miniaturization power of chip technology, we will now be able to offer total solutions to industry in various markets.
+We will of course continue to build and confirm our leadership in the field of nanoelectronics, but by combining iMinds’ expertise in software, artificial intelligence and ICT, with the miniaturization power of chip technology, we will now be able to offer total solutions to virtually all industrial markets, including manufacturing, automotive, security, agriculture, food, energy, infotainment, ect...
+One of imec’s aims is to advance our research into health and life sciences, combining chip technology, biosciences and artificial intelligence and by doing so, we will drive scientific research on brain and neurodegenerative diseases, and also provide solutions for more effective diagnosis and treatment of diseases such as cancer or diabetes.
 We also aim to adopt iMinds’ open, approachable character into our entire organization, and will focus even more on intense collaborations with our Flemish partners – using instruments like the iStart entrepreneurial program, the applied ICON research (iMinds’ cooperative research programs) and the Living Labs methodology.
 In other words: a world-class research center with maximum regional impact.

 “The iMinds staff members and researchers can look back with great pride on what we have achieved over the past 12 years,” adds Danny Goderis, executive vice-president at imec and former CEO of iMinds.
 “These past years, we have put Flanders on the digital world map – not only thanks to our research into digital security solutions or large-scale living lab projects like ‘City of Things’ in Antwerp, but also through our entrepreneurship program, which has been widely praised.
 Within the extended imec organization, we will be able to do even better: we’re aiming to make our disruptive digital research flow to the market more fluently and will continue to guide promising high-tech start-ups on their path to international success.”